davidfig/clicked/README.md

 # clicked
-Javascript handler for clicks, double-clicks, and/or long-clicks that works for both mouse and touch
+Configurable vanilla handler for clicks, double-clicks, and/or long-clicks that works for both mouse and touch

 ## changes in version 4
 * ported code to typescript